Introduction

 Making nodes interactive

 Setting our UI to react to the user is essential, and easy.
-First we need to add the Interactive loadable.
+Here we add on_pressed for our "number_text" node:

 c.spawn(Camera2d);